 - Host events for your alumni.

-There’s something to be said for an event which facilitates conversations about current social impact challenges and inspires your constituents to create change.
+There’s something to be said for an event which facilitates conversations about current social impact challenges and inspires your constituents to facilitate change.
 Your alumni are prime candidates for an event which allows them to share how your organization impacted them and how they currently involve themselves with your work.
 Alumni reunion events can also serve as the space to share information about your most recent programs.
-Ultimately, these events will generate a significant amount of fundraising dollars through the connection and camaraderie.
+Ultimately, these events will generate a significant amount of fundraising dollars through connection and camaraderie.